Coherence as a resource for phase estimation: Coherence as a resource

 Resource theories of coherence~\cite{Baumgratz2014,Streltsov2017} quantify the value of superposition with respect to a fixed orthonormal basis $\{\ket{i}\}_i$ referred to as the incoherent basis.
 A quantum state $\sigma$ is called incoherent (or free) iff it is diagonal in the incoherent basis, i.e., iff $\Delta(\sigma)=\sigma$, where $\Delta(\rho)=\sum_i \ketbra{i}{i} \rho \ketbra{i}{i}$ denotes total dephasing in the incoherent basis $\{\ket{i}\}_i$.
 We denote the set of incoherent states by $\I$.
 States not contained in $\I$ are called coherent and considered resourceful.
 Since eigenstates of the unitary that encodes the phase we intend to estimate are invariant under its action, they cannot be used to infer any information about the phase.
 In the context of phase estimation, it is thus natural to choose this eigenbasis as the incoherent one, which we do.
 To use coherence optimally for phase estimation (or any other application), we need to be able to manipulate it, which is done with the help of free channels.
+The choice of free channels is not unique, and there are several relevant classes of free channels considered in the literature~\cite{Streltsov2017,Aberg2006,Baumgratz2014,Winter2016,Yadin2016,Chitambar2016,Chitambar2016b,Chitambar2017,Marvian2016} emerging, for example, from practical or conceptual considerations.
 A minimal requirement for a meaningful resource theory is that free channels cannot create coherence~\cite{Chitambar2019, Gour2024}.
-The maximal set of channels that satisfies this requirement is called the set of \textit{maximally incoherent} operations and is denoted by $\MIO$~\cite{Aberg2006, Liu2017, Diaz2018, Theurer2019}.
-This set consists of all channels $\mathcal{M}$ that satisfy $\mathcal{M}\Delta=\Delta\mathcal{M}\Delta$.
+The largest set of channels that satisfies this requirement is called the set of \textit{maximally incoherent} operations, denoted by $\MIO$~\cite{Aberg2006, Liu2017, Diaz2018, Theurer2019}, which consists of all channels $\mathcal{M}$ that satisfy $\mathcal{M}\Delta=\Delta\mathcal{M}\Delta$.
+To determine the ultimate limitations that restricted access to coherence imposes on phase estimation, we choose MIO as the set of free channels, since this allows for the most advantageous manipulation and thus usage of coherence.